jicheng0622/All-in-One-Flash-Algorithm-for-NXP-i.MXRT/README.md

 2021.01--Add Keil and J-Flash Support;

-2021.01.31-- Add Segger Embeded Studio version's Fast Flash Algorithm to support J-Flash, it is strongly suggested to use this high speed version for large image file programming ;
+2021.01.31--Add Segger Embeded Studio version's Fast Flash Algorithm to support J-Flash, it is strongly suggested to use this high speed version for large image file programming ;

+2022.10.21--Change repository name from All-in-One-Flash-Algorithm-for-RT1050-RT1020 to All-in-One-Flash-Algorithm-for-i.MXRT for more RT family support